Collection function when XML files has a doctype

 Hope this helps, Pierre

-#4 Updated by Pierre Attar about 3 years ago
+#4 Updated by Pierre Attar over 3 years ago

 I've tried all on-error values plus the full removal of the parameter : the same occurs.